John Bean Technologies (NYSE:JBT) Issues FY23 Earnings Guidance

 John Bean Technologies Announces Dividend

-In other John Bean Technologies news, Director Caroline Maury Devine sold 300 shares of the business’s stock in a transaction dated Wednesday, January 18th.
-The stock was sold at an average price of $101.57, for a total transaction of $30,471.00.
-Following the sale, the director now owns 45,849 shares in the company, valued at approximately $4,656,882.93.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
+In other news, Director Caroline Maury Devine sold 300 shares of the business’s stock in a transaction on Wednesday, January 18th.
+The stock was sold at an average price of $101.57, for a total value of $30,471.00.
+Following the sale, the director now owns 45,849 shares of the company’s stock, valued at approximately $4,656,882.93.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
 Company insiders own 1.30% of the company’s stock.

 John Bean Technologies Corp. is a technology solutions provider, which engages in the food, beverage, and air transportation industries.
 It operates through the JBT FoodTech and JBT AeroTech business segments.
 The JBT FoodTech segment designs, manufactures, and services technologically food processing systems for the preparation of meat, seafood and poultry products, ready-to-eat meals, shelf stable packaged foods, bakery products, juice and dairy products, and fruit and vegetable products.